beasteers/randomname/README.md

 # randomname

-Generate random ids using real human words (in english) - like docker containers or github repos.
+Generate random unique ids using real words - like docker containers or github repos.

 Often, I get tired of trying to hunt down files in folders differentiated by some numeric id, and unless I need to encode a timestep into the name, I'd rather use an id that's memorable and easy to type.